 Blood Test (ImmunoCap, TurboMP, Immunite)

 The blood test recommended by NIAID is the “allergen-specific serum IgE” test that looks at antibodies for specific food allergens (sIgE) in the blood.
-The blood test for specific allergens is an imprecise tool, but it helps to indicate the chance that a person is allergic to certain food or foods.
+The blood test for specific allergens is an imprecise tool, so leading allergist organizations do not recommend blood tests in the absence of a history of symptoms that could be allergy-based.
+With such prior symptoms, the blood test can help to indicate the chance that a person is allergic to certain food or foods.

 Often the allergist will do the blood test in addition to the skin-prick test to assist in diagnosis.
 The blood test is particularly useful if a skin-prick test cannot be done, for instance if the patient has severe eczema.

 The higher the level of the specific IgE for a food allergen, the more likely that eating that food will result in an allergic reaction.
 However, as with skin-prick tests, these results only indicate a “possible” food allergy, and are not enough on their own for a diagnosis.

 This is not a “yes or no” test like the results of a pregnancy test that show whether a woman is pregnant – or not.
 There are cases where patients with low specific IgE do have a food allergy based on their history or further testing.

 This relatively new form of IgE blood testing looks at the specific proteins (or “components”) of an allergen that cause a reaction, rather than the allergen as a whole.